Benefits Available to City Workers

 In our commitment to serving the people of Boston, we recognize the importance of cultivating a strong and thriving organization.
 We strive to support our workforce not just as employees but as integral members of their families, caregivers, community advocates, and civic leaders.
 To accomplish this, we provide our employees with a wide array of tools and resources that foster both their professional and personal development.
 Our goal is to make City government a place where everyone is empowered to make a positive impact on the communities in which we live, work, and play.

 Boston, MA 02201

-We have three health insurance plans for City of Boston employees (excluding seasonal and emergency hires) who work at least 20 or more hours a week on a regular basis.
+We offer three non-Medicare health insurance plans for City of Boston employees (excluding seasonal and emergency hires) who work at least 20 or more hours a week on a regular basis.

 For a more comprehensive review of the City of Boston's health benefits offerings for employees, read the new hire benefits guide.

 As a retiree of the City of Boston, you are eligible to continue your health coverage.
 By law, all Medicare-eligible retirees, spouses, and dependents must apply for Medicare Parts A & B and switch to a Medicare plan to continue coverage.
 We offer six Medicare plans to supplement Medicare Parts A & B for our retirees.
 Visit the benefits available to retirees page for more information.